vackosar/vackosar.github.io/twitter-bullet-points-to-copy-paste.md

 ![Twitter Bullet Points How To](/images/twitter-bullet-points.png)

+You have only 280 characters to make your point in a tweet.
-Twitter posting requires summarization and lists are often used in that.
+That requires summarization, for which lists are super helpful.
 Bullet points are crucial to create visually appealing lists.
-You can make your list stand out with non-standard bullet points.
+Make your list stand out with non-standard bullet points below.
-Copy-paste your favorite character from below and get bullet points onto you Twitter as well.
+Copy-paste your favorite character from below and get bullet points onto your Twitter.

 ### Standard Bullet Points Symbols

-• Classic bullet
+• Classic bullet<br/>

-◦ White bullet
+◦ White bullet<br/>

-∙ Middle dot bullet
+∙ Middle dot bullet<br/>

 ### Special Bullet Points Symbols

-‣ Triangular bullet
+‣ Triangular bullet<br/>

-⁃ Dash bullet
+⁃ Dash bullet<br/>

-▪ Square bullet
+▪ Square bullet<br/>

-▫ White Small Square
+▫ White Small Square<br/>

-♦ Diamond bullet
+♦ Diamond bullet<br/>

-⬨ White diamond bullet
+⬨ White diamond bullet<br/>

-⬩ Small diamond bullet
+⬩ Small diamond bullet<br/>

-💎 Gem stone bullet
+💎 Gem stone bullet<br/>

 ### Keyboard Tips
-Apart from copy-pasting, you can also produce standard bullet points using below:
+Apart from copy-pasting, you can also produce standard bullet points using below:<br/>
-- Mac: hold option key & press 8
+• Mac: hold option key & press 8<br/>
-- Windows: hold alt key & press Numpad 7
+• Windows: hold alt key & press Numpad 7<br/>

 ### Eye Catching Emoji Symbols
-Other symbols are useful to emphasize call to action and add a spark of emotion to your tweet.
+Other cute symbols useful to emphasize call to action and add a spark of emotion to your tweet.

-- 🧵 Thread
+🧵 Thread <br/>
-- 👆 👇 👈 👉 Pointing hands
+👆 👇 👈 👉 Pointing hands<br/>
-- ⚠️ Warning
+⚠️ Warning<br/>
-- 🚫 Prohibited
+🚫 Prohibited<br/>
-- 🏆 Trophy
+🏆 Trophy<br/>
-- ❤️ Red Heart
+❤️ Red Heart<br/>
-- ✨  Sparkles
+✨  Sparkles<br/>
-- 🔥 Fire
+🔥 Fire<br/>
-- 💪 Flexed Biceps
+💪 Flexed Biceps<br/>
-- 🙏 Folded Hands (Thank you or pray)
+🙏 Folded Hands (Thank you or pray)<br/>
-- 🤝 Handshake
+🤝 Handshake<br/>
-- ✔️ Checkmark
+✔️ Checkmark<br/>
-- 📌 Pushpin
+📌 Pushpin<br/>
-- 👍 Thumbs Up
+👍 Thumbs Up<br/>

 ### Successful Tweet Templates
-Use templates below to cut through the noise.
+Use templates below to cut through the noise.<br/>
-- The problem, hint of solution, call to action.
+• The problem, hint of solution, call to action.<br/>
-- Agreeable fact, surprising or contrarian fact, explain the why.
+• Agreeable fact, surprising or contrarian fact, explain the why.<br/>
-- Exclamation or emotion, hint of information, call to action.
+• Exclamation or emotion, hint of information, call to action.<br/>

 ### Other Super Helpful Tools
 [When is the end of this quarter?
 Get overview and look at the "Quarter Clock"](/when-is-the-end-of-current-quarter.html)

+## What is a bullet point?

+A bullet point is a dot-like symbol or a glyph vertically positioned in the middle of the line of text.
+It is a graphical element used as a visual guide to the beginning of items on lists.
+Each element usually distills the essential information in separate sentence fragments.
+Professionals use bullet points in presentations, notes, and technical writing.